2006 Kenyan Air Force Harbin Y-12 crash: Investigation

 Shortly after the accident, a body of inquiry was established.
-The accident was investigated by the Kenyan Air Force and representatives of the Harbin Aircraft Manufacturing Corporation, as they were the manufacturer of the aircraft involved.
+The accident was investigated by the Kenyan Air Force, joined by representatives of the Harbin Aircraft Manufacturing Corporation, as they were the manufacturer of the aircraft involved.
 Chief of the General Staff, Jeremiah Kianga, was tasked with leading the investigation.
 Detectives of the Criminal Investigation Department (CID), headed by Iregi Ngatia, also joined the investigation.
 The CID planned on visiting the scene of the crash and interview witnesses.
 Investigators placed a 2 km exclusion zone around the wreckage.
 By 13 April, it was reported that the cockpit voice recorder (CVR) and parts of the wreckage had been retrieved.
 The Harbin Aircraft Manufacturing Corporation ordered that other similar aircraft should not fly until the cause of the accident was determined.

 Shortly after the accident, government spokesman Alfred Mutua said that initial findings considered bad weather to be the cause of the crash, stating that, "Initial investigative reports of the Marsabit air crash indicate that the Y-12 military airplane may have crashed due to poor visibility caused by bad weather."
-Government sources speculated that the flight could have either been shot down or been struck by an object, with some officials saying that bad weather conditions and low visibility may have caused the accident.
-Police stated that the crash appeared to be an accident.
+Some officials stated that bad weather conditions and low visibility may have caused the accident.
 At the time of the accident, heavy fog was present as the aircraft approached the runway.
 Eyewitnesses told local media that heavy rain was present at the time of the crash.
 Speaking to Agence France-Presse, Marsabit district commissioner Mutea Iringo stated that the pilots "lost direction of the airstrip because of foggy weather and then crash landed on a hill about three kilometres from Marsabit town."
 The survivors said that the weather conditions and location of the airstrip were the main causes of the accident.
 The Nairobi ATC stated that the crew had not reported any problems during the daylight flight to Marsabit.
 Speaking to The Standard, an investigator stated that "The pilots were unable to see ahead because it was foggy and it was raining.
 This caused the crash not any other thing."